-The FIRST-PAK cooling with combustion system model FPG Series units are self-contained, gas-fired heating with electric cooling models.
+FIRST-PAK FPG series are packaged gas heat / electric cooling units.
 The unit design has been certified by Intertek Testing Services for compliance with the latest edition of the American National Standard - ANSI Z21.47/National Standard of Canada - CAN/CGA-2.3 for direct vent central furnaces.
-The FPG models are certified to be in compliance with the latest edition of AHRI Standard 210/240.
+The FPG models are certified to comply with the latest edition of AHRI Standard 210/240.
 All models are design certified for heating operation when fired with natural gas.